ogagaoghene/metrics-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Metrics-Web App
-> A mobile web application to check a list of metrics (numeric values) from an external API that provides numeric data about a Covid-19 cases across different countries and continents.
+> A mobile web application to check a list of metrics (numeric values) from an external API that provides numeric data about Covid-19 cases across different countries and continents.

 ## Built With